-"Natural" skincare used to represent one of two product categories: hippie-dippie (not that chic or high-tech), DIY-style products you'd find on Etsy or at health food stores and super-high-end items that would be challenging for most consumers to afford.
+"Natural" skincare used to represent one of two product categories: hippie-dippie (not that chic or high-tech), DIY-style products you'd find on Etsy or at health food stores, and super-high-end items that would be challenging for most consumers to afford.
 But as mainstream demand for organic skincare increases, so does the demand for effective formulas that won't break the bank.
 Enter brands like Tree of Life.

 Better yet, the products are available on Amazon and range in price from $11 to $19—similar prices to buzzy skincare line The Ordinary.
 Tree of Life's business philosophy is actually pretty similar to The Ordinary's: It's able to keep costs so low mainly by spending very little on marketing.
 The brand's website and social media accounts are extremely low-key, especially compared to "cuter" and better-known—though not necessarily better-performing—natural skincare lines like Sunday Riley and Drunk Elephant.
-Instead, it relies on word of mouth for sales: "If you like our products, please share them with friends and family so we can all enjoy high quality, yet affordable skincare together," reads the brand website.
+Instead, it relies on word of mouth for sales: "If you like our products, please share them with friends and family so we can all enjoy high quality, yet affordable skincare together," reads the brand's website.

-With a 20% vitamin C concentration, this liquidy serum looks, smells, and works like it should cost 10 times as much.
+With a 20 percent vitamin C concentration, this liquidy serum looks, smells, and works like it should cost 10 times as much.
 I have freckles, so I'm no stranger to brightening serums (I use them in the morning under moisturizer and sunscreen), and I am genuinely impressed by this product's ability to keep my skin from looking ruddy and dull.
-The formula also contains hyaluronic acid and vitamin E. I think it might replace my favorite $166 antioxidant serum for a while.
+The formula also contains hyaluronic acid and vitamin E. I actually think it might replace my favorite $166 antioxidant serum for a while.

-I'm always a little scared of face scrubs, especially natural ones mostly because they're messy, and of course, there's always the risk they'll be too harsh and cut your face open.
+I'm always a little scared of face scrubs, especially natural ones mostly because they're messy, and, of course, there's always the risk they'll be too harsh and cut your face open.
 Not this one.
 The exfoliating beads are made out of jojoba and pumice, and they're suspended in this bouncy, refreshing gel that smells like green tea and lilac.
 The product has an effective (but non-irritating) physical exfoliation effect that works to remove dead skin cells and leave your face clean and refreshed.
 I've only used it once so far and am looking forward to a second go-around.
 The product does seem gentle enough that, depending on your skin type, you could get away with using it every day.